LostArtefacts/TRX/docs/16-OUTFITS.md

 injection.
 Move each of the relevant objects to your WAD.
 You can then proceed to edit the meshes as required.
 Ensure that you remove the `lara_outfits.bin` from your game-flow, otherwise these will override the data in your level.

+> I want to customize Lara's braid.

+Braid meshes and bones are taken from the `O_LARA_SKIN_SWAP_EXTRA` object, so to customize it you will need to follow the same steps as for customizing outfits i.e. import the TRX WAD, edit the data and remove the injection.